Who We Are » Leadership

 Susan Case received a MA degree from Teachers College at Columbia University, and she taught high school English in New York, Boston, and after moving to Phoenix, taught both English and the Humanities in the Maricopa Community College system and in the women’s prison.
 Among the several boards and organizations, she served on in Phoenix were the Arizona Humanities Council, The Wellesley College Club, the Phoenix Library Foundation and Homeward Bound, a housing project for homeless women and their families.
 She currently lives in Santa Barbara where she is a member of Social Ventures as well as serving on the Ensemble Theatre Board and supporting both the music academy and the art museum auxiliaries.

 Alan Brumberger is a graduate of Yale University, the University of Michigan Law School and Harvard Graduate School of Business Administration.
-Mr. Brumberger is the Chief Executive Officer and General Securities Principal for Emerald Point Capital, LLC a FINRA Registered Broker Dealer in New York.
-He has held numerous leadership positions and Board memberships in various philanthropic organizations and investment banking firms including President and CEO of Shearson American Express International Limited, the firm’s international investment banking arm in London.
+Mr. Brumberger was the Chief Executive Officer and General Securities Principal for Emerald Point Capital, LLC., a FINRA Registered Broker Dealer in New York.
+He has held numerous leadership positions and Board memberships in various philanthropic organizations and investment banking firms including President and CEO of Shearson American Express International Limited, the firm's international investment banking arm in London.
 He is excited to do his part to help the Santa Barbara Public Library continue and build upon its remarkable record of being a fundamental community resource in broadening our citizens’ literacy.